rahmathrejik/Question-Answering-Malayalam/README.md

 # Question-Answering-Malayalam

-This project aims at developing QA dataset for Malayalam language.
+This project aims at developing QA dataset in SQuAD format for Malayalam language.

-1)MbAbI dataset
-2)QA-KG-GNN Malayalam dataset
-3)MQuAD dataset